-Beginning on June 18th 2015, the #FolkloreThursday journey has been amazing!
+Beginning on June 18th 2015, and founded by @DeeDeeChainey and @WillowWinsham, the #FolkloreThursday journey has been amazing!
 Here’s a little more about what #FolkloreThursday is and how to take part.

 What is #FolkloreThursday?

 Whether you’re fanatical about folklore or a fan of fairy tales, #FolkloreThursday is the place for you!
 Firstly, it’s a Twitter hashtag day, where you can post all your folklore related blog posts, quotes and other oddments.
 Secondly, the #FolkloreThursday website is an online magazine filled with top folklore articles from the some of the best creatives and academics from around the world!
 The Creative Corner is a section of the website dedicated to some of the best creative works inspired by folklore.

 Read about #FolkloreThursday in the press here.

 One helpful definition of folklore is: “The traditions, beliefs, customs and stories of a community, passed through the generations by word of mouth.”
 Folklore is also contemporary, and includes urban legends, current trends and internet memes.

 When is #FolkloreThursday?

 #FolkloreThursday is a Twitter hashtag day that happens every Thursday.
 We now have a list of weekly themes on site.
 Feel free to tweet folklore about anything you like, as the themes are only there for inspiration.

 While the hashtag is no longer hosted each week, there are special hosted dates throughout the year, so watch out for announcements!
 When hosted, the hosts take regular breaks throughout the day (to hydrate and stock up on retweeting power), so sessions generally follow this order:

 - Morning session 1: 9.30 – 10.30am GMT/BST (usually hosted by @WillowWinsham or @CentreMyth)